 A bachelor degree in computer science, computer engineering or mathematics is required.
-Students must be enroled in the masters degree programme "M.Sc.
+Students must be enrolled in the masters degree programme "M.Sc.
 International Software Systems Science".

-Recommended prior knowledge: Admission requirements: good knowledge in mathematics and statistics, similar to module governed by examination Mathematik für Informatiker 2 regulations (StuFPO) good programming skills in JAVA (or C++) good knowledge in data communication, similar to module KTR- Datkomm-B solid methodological know-how in planning and execution of software projects, similar to the module "Software Engineering Lab" (SWT-SWL-B) Module Introduction to Parallel and Distributed Programming (DSG- PKS-B) - recommended Module Data communication (KTR-Datkomm-B) - recommended
+- good knowledge in mathematics and statistics, similar to module Mathematik für Informatiker 2 - good programming skills in JAVA (or C++) - good knowledge in data communication, similar to module KTR-Datkomm-B - solid methodological know-how in planning and execution of software projects, similar to the module "Software Engineering Lab" (SWT-SWL-B)

+Module Introduction to Parallel and Distributed Programming (DSG-PKS-B) - recommended governed by examination regulations (StuFPO)

+Module Data communication (KTR-Datkomm-B) - recommended

-Module Mathematics for Computer MfI-2) - recommended Module Software Engineering Lab ( Frequency: every semester Recommended semester: 2.
-Minimal D 1 Semeste uration of the Module: ^r Module Units KTR Master Project Software Sys Mode of Delivery: Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every semester stems Science 6,00 Weekly Contact Hours Learning outcome: The details are sketched previously .
-Contents: Important skills regarding the plann ing, development and implementation on of new communication technologies, their advanced services, and the related protocols in next generation networks can only be learnt by team oriented development projects subject to stringent time and resource contraints, and clear development objectives, similar to an industrial project environment.
+Module Mathematics for Computer Science 2 (Linear Algebra) (KTR-Mfl-2) - recommended Module Software Engineering Lab (SWT-SWL-B) - recommended Frequency: every semester Recommended semester: Minimal Duration of the Module: 2.
+1 Semester

+KTR Master Project Software Systems Science

+Mode of Delivery:

+Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every semester

+The details are sketched previously.

+Important skills regarding the planning, development and implementation of new commmunication technologies, their advanced services, and the related protocols in next generation networks can only be learnt by team oriented development projects subject to stringent time and resource contraints, and clear development objectives, similar to an industrial project environment.
 After a short training phase and based on an autonomous working mode, students will learn by a teamwork project to solve advanced communication tasks and to implement new communication services associated with current research issues of the professorship.

 The organization of the project is following the framework of industry.
-It comprises processing is performed like in indu a segmentation into specific work its division into tasks and subtasks the presentation of intermediate restance packages, s including milestones Research and development tasks a are related to current research issues s in "Future Generation Internet" and will be interstudied topics and related reference.
-The language of the course wil be a • st of Literature: A reference list will be provided in the he first meeting of the project.
+It comprises definition, preparation, implementation and presentation phases.
+An incremental processing is performed like in industrial projects.
+It means

+- a segmentation into specific work packages, - its division into tasks and subtasks including milestones - the presentation of intermediate results - a final report with presentation and an individual colloquium to defend the outcome.

+Research and development tasks are related to current research issues in "Future Generation Internet" and will be integrated into the module.
+An actual list of studied topics and related references are presented in the first lecture.

+A reference list will be provided in the first meeting of the project.

-Examination Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months prerequisites for module examination: Regelmäßige Teilnahme an der Lehrveranstaltung
+Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months

-Description: The course duration is one semester.
+The course duration is one semester.
 The assessment of the module covers the results of the project report, written either as groupwork or on an individual basis by the student, the project presentation, and the final colloquium arranged on an individual basis.

 The language of the course and its examination is announced during the first lecture.